Medical Cannabis: Whole Plant vs. Pharma/Isolates

 Pharma: Pharma cannabis products are prescribed by healthcare providers.
 Presumably, healthcare prescribers of cannabis use information provided by the FDA to guide patients in their cannabis use.

-Are patients likely to find their same cannabis product formulation on the dispensary shelf when they refill their medication?
+Are patients likely to find the same cannabis product formulation on the dispensary shelf when they refill their medication?

 Isolates/Whole Plant: The extent to which consumers are able to find particular cannabis products on store shelves is jointly determined by several factors, such as: